On the back cover blurb of Twenty Thousand Roads, David N. Meyer’s biography of Gram Parsons, it reads:

 As a vocalist, it’s pretty easy to draw comparisons between Gram and other classic country figures.
 There were many great early folk and country songwriters who made a name penning emotive songs about the trials of real life, but few could write a compelling tune like Lefty Frizzell.
 His poignant style of singing and writing led to him creating seminal songs like “The Long Black Veil.”
 His ability to draw out various syllables in each word allowed him to smoothen out his sound and appeal to mainstream audiences without losing popularity among the honky-tonk crowd.
 Frizzell and his sorrowful songs are among the earliest incarnations of the sad yearning that fueled Gram’s most dejected output.

 Ultimately, the stars of 1950s and 1960s had the largest effect on Gram’s singing style.
-He shares bits of the same conversational delivery as Merle Haggard and the simple, small town poetry of Loretta Lynn, but no singular voice had a more lasting impact on Gram, than the iconic George Jones.
-Regarded as one of country’s most expressive singers and one of its foremost madmen, Jones channeled his pain to record countless hit singles that rank among the genre’s most heartbreaking ballads.
+He shares bits of the same conversational delivery as Merle Haggard and the simple, small town poetry of Loretta Lynn, but no singular voice had a more lasting impact on Gram than the iconic George Jones.
+Regarded as one of country’s most expressive singers and one of its most reputed madmen, Jones channeled his pain to record countless hit singles that rank among the genre’s most heartbreaking ballads.
 His depressive states of self-loathing, chronicled through his engulfing smooth croon, were among the most direct and powerful influences on Gram’s singing.

-Equally as important, duos like The Louvin Brothers and The Everly Brothers offer a gold mine for anyone hoping to draw profound emotion from harmony.
+Equally as important, the discographies of duos like The Louvin Brothers and The Everly Brothers are a gold mine for anyone hoping to draw profound emotion from harmony.
 Where the Louvins hold an extra special place in Gram’s book of musicology is in their tales of tragedy and hard fate.
 They toed the line between heaven and hell their whole careers, confronting their own demons the only way they were capable of and the same way Gram did, through song and prayer.
 Their most famous album, Satan Is Real, became a blueprint for Gram’s urban nightmares and features some of the most hauntingly beautiful harmony singing ever laid to wax.

 While Gram has much in common with other demonic men of country music like Jones and The Louvins, it’s impossible to tell his story without saluting influential female vocalists like Dolly Parton and Tammy Wynette, two show-stopping country singers with indisputable voices, the latter of which was Jones third wife and most notable duet partner.
 Parton, who on her own would become one country’s most important singer-songwriters, had gotten her break singing duets with Porter Wagoner.
 Though her solo output is of incredible quality, her duets with Wagoner are equally as enduring.
 Jones and Wynette’s collaborations would have an even greater impact on Gram and his future singing partner Emmylou Harris.
 The real-life pain and misery injected into Jones and Wynette’s work was unbearably real, and though Gram and Emmylou were never romantically involved like their two heroes, their duets did justice to the emotional turmoil that existed in their songs.

 Musically, Gram took after a couple primary forms of country music styles.
-He was equally devoted to creating moving songs with sparse, rural, gospel-inflicted arrangements (see “Sin City”) and pretty yet big-sounding compositions (see “The New Soft Shoe” and “$1000 Wedding).
+He was equally devoted to creating moving songs with sparse, rural, gospel-inflicted arrangements (see “Sin City”) and pretty yet big-sounding compositions (see “The New Soft Shoe” and “$1000 Wedding”).
 Out of all places, the Western U.S. had enormous input in shaping his full band sound.

 Like Owens, Waylon Jennings and his raucous band of musicians (dubbed the Waylors), were known for wild live shows and became honky-tonk staples in Texas, Arizona and all over the south, even as Jennings struggled to gain acceptance from Nashville.
 Acts like Owens and Jennings were country down to the bone, but they embraced rock and roll sensibilities in a way Gram sought out to do with each of his groups.
 Their bands also featured the very best musicians, a philosophy Gram adopted throughout his career – especially on his solo works – in spite of his own shortcomings.
 Tom Brumley (Owens) and Ralph Mooney (Jennings) were regarded as two pedal steel virtuosos – fast and brilliant players, who both became stalwarts of the Bakersfield Sound.